 Today’s session will focus on Andrea Rossi's E-Cat.
 After a short introduction and backgrounder, we’ll be joined by Frank Acland, creator of the E-Cat World website which has followed Rossi’s research for a decade.
 We will open the session to questions from the audience for Frank and other interviewees.

 Could LENR power and heat an electric vehicle for over a year on a single charge?
 Will it supplement – or supplant – solar in some regions?
 What is its future as a non-intermittent distributed energy generator?

-As a former professor of industrial design at MCAD, I contributed to the design of a range of physical products — from the creation of Ethospace for the designer of the Aeron and Equa chairs, to the world’s first commercial fused deposition modeler (now commonly known as 3D printing), to the front-end display of a Cray supercomputer and concept hybrid mowers for Toro.
+As a former professor of industrial design at Minneapolis College of Art and Design, I contributed to the design of a range of physical products — from the creation of Ethospace for the designer of the Aeron and Equa chairs, to the world’s first commercial fused deposition modeler (now commonly known as 3D printing), to the front-end display of a Cray supercomputer and concept hybrid mowers for Toro.

-In the '90s as a co-founder of ICONOS I designed internationally awarded STEM software ranked alongside classic software titles Myst and Carmen SanDiego.
-More recently I taught interaction and interface design at the U of M, led digital badge concepts under a MacArthur grant and managed QA testing and customer support for a co-founder of software giant Macromedia (later folded into Adobe).
+In the '90s as a co-founder of ICONOS I designed internationally awarded STEM software for kids, ranked alongside classic software titles Myst and Carmen SanDiego.
+More recently I taught interaction and interface design at the University of Minnesota, led digital badge concepts under a MacArthur grant and managed QA testing and customer support for e-learning authoring tool ZebraZapps created by Dr. Michael Allen, one of the co-founders of software giant Macromedia (later folded into Adobe).